jama-logo-primary

 With all of these informational and process gaps, the end-to-end product development process is “not under control”, to extend the concept of Six Sigma statistical process control to a complex process.
 A process that is not under control cannot be relied upon to deliver predictable results.
 The outcomes can vary widely and with no ability to truly monitor risk probabilities as the process moves along, the negative outcome occurs as a surprise at the end of the process where the cost is highest.

 Many companies operate under the illusion of risk mitigation.
 The process is “not under control”, so management relies on managing people and takes each team lead’s assessment of progress and risk as comfort that the risk of a negative outcome is low.
 Unfortunately, the team leads are only assessing their teams and what they see.
 This misses the most likely points of failure that connect teams and extend over time.
-Without Living Requirements™ it’s hard for anyone to see across all teams (and time) to identify the exceptions, omissions, defects, rework, delays and dependencies.
+Without Living Requirements™ its hard for anyone to see across all teams (and time) to identify the exceptions, omissions, defects, rework, delays and dependencies.

 Even organizations more mature in their end-to-end product development process management are still often surprised by negative outcomes.
 A very thoughtful root cause analysis of an actual situation of this type has been done by Michael Panis and presented at the 2020 IEEE 28th International Requirements Engineering Conference (RE).
 His key findings include: